xzpl/UpdateStatusDiscordJsExternal/README.md

 # Linux use

-If you are on linux, make sure NodeJs is intalled and then run these commands
+If you are on linux, make sure NodeJs is intalled and then run these commands, depending on your distro <br> you might have different package managers so google how to install it if you dont know
 <br>
 sudo npm install discord.js@12
 <br>